jmast1161/DungeonExploring/README.md

-This is a submission to Trijam 342.
+This is a submission to Trijam 342 on itch.io.
 Please feel free to play the game at: https://jmast1161.itch.io/dungeon-exploring